bright/new-www/content/jobs/senior-frontend-developer.md

 * familiarity with AWS or other Cloud providers
 * experience with development in Node.js and PostgreSQL
-* familiarity with Docker

-## what you'll find in our Bright Team 🧡

-* real impact on the company growth and implemented solutions
-* continuous feedback culture
+## perks & benefits 🧡

-* 20-26 paid days off + Polish bank holidays in each contract type
+* 26 paid days off + Polish bank holidays
+* flexible working hours (we start between 7-10 a.m.)
-* mentoring programme and regular 1:1 meetings
+* mentoring programme and 1:1 meetings
+* MacBook Pro and additional accessories
+* internal developers meetings
+* extra training budget
-* office library with professional books and individual training budget
+* company library with books, e-books and courses
-* MultiSport and private medical care package
+* MultiSport card and private medical package (PZU Zdrowie)
-* good equipment: MacBook and additional accessories
-* flexible working hours and remote work possibility
-* Bright Day once a month for non-project stuff
-* regular sport classes with a professional coach (running, swimming & biking)
+* internal bright initiatives: regular sport classes with a professional coach, board games evenings, weekly lunch roulette
-* free English classes in small groups
-* Friday yoga and board games evenings
-* team buildings parties once a quarter and weekly bright lunches initiative
+* team retreats once a quarter

+Sound interesting?
+Send us your CV or share your LinkedIn profile and we will arrange a meeting to get to know each other better.